York Chocolate: Breed registration

-A small breed club, the International York Chocolate Federation (IYCF) was founded in Italy, but seems to have been dormant since 2004.
-It claims affiliation with Feline Federation Europe (FFE), which since 2004 publishes a York Chocolate standard (missing the color information) and the World Felinological Federation (WFF), a Russian group, which does not recognize this breed.
+As "Il Gatto Cioccolato" it found favour in Italy and the International York Chocolate Federation (IYCF) was founded there in 2003, but seems to have been dormant since 2004.
+The IYCF claimed affiliation with the German Feline Federation Europe (FFE)/Bavarian Cat Fanciers' Association (BCFA), which published a standard (minus colour information) in 2004.
+It also claimed affiliation with the Russian World Felinological Federation (WFF), although the latter does not recognise the York Chocolate as a breed.